BigCommerce vs WooCommerce is a battle of two heavyweight ecommerce platforms.

 BigCommerce is an ecommerce website builder that’s helped almost 100,000 people build their own online store.

 WooCommerce is an open-source WordPress plugin that’s been downloaded over 82 million times, and gives existing websites the ability to sell online.

 But which one’s better?
 And how do you know which is right for you?

 At Website Builder Expert, it’s our job to answer these sorts of questions.
-We research and test online platforms to provide you with accurate, detailed information.
+We research and test ecommerce platforms to provide you with accurate, detailed information.
 Read on as we discuss what BigCommerce and WooCommerce are all about, and which one will suit your needs best.

 BigCommerce Pros and Cons